History of Mega Millions in Timeline

 2002: The Big Game becomes Mega Millions

-In 2002, The Big Game became Mega Millions.
+In 2002, The Big Game officially became Mega Millions.

 2002: First Mega Millions Drawing

-Until February 2003, the yellow ball in the new Mega Millions logo continued to read "The Big Game" until it was replaced with six stars representing the original members of the consortium.
+In February 2003, the yellow ball in the Mega Millions logo, which initially read "The Big Game," was replaced with six stars representing the original members of the consortium.

 December 30, 2003: Elecia Battle Claims Lost Winning Ticket

-In January 2004, Elecia Battle claimed she lost the winning ticket for the December 30, 2003, Mega Millions drawing and filed a lawsuit against Rebecca Jemison, who had the ticket.
+In January 2004, Elecia Battle claimed she lost the winning ticket in the December 30, 2003, Mega Millions drawing and filed a lawsuit against the woman who had the ticket.

-In 2003, Texas began offering the Megaplier option, initially available only to Texas Lottery players.
+In 2003, when Texas joined Mega Millions, it began offering the Megaplier option, initially only available to Texas Lottery players.

-On June 24, 2005, to commemorate California joining Mega Millions, that night's drawing was held in Hollywood, with Carrie Underwood assisting host Glenn Burns for the draw.
+On June 24, 2005, to commemorate California joining Mega Millions, the night's drawing was held in Hollywood, with Carrie Underwood assisting host Glenn Burns.

 For the November 15, 2005, drawing, a group called "The Lucky 7" held the only jackpot-winning ticket, purchased in Anaheim, California, winning $315 million.
-They chose the cash option, splitting $175 million before tax was withheld.
+They chose the cash option, splitting $175 million before tax.

 2005: California Joins Mega Millions

-In 2005, California joined Mega Millions as the last addition before the cross-sell expansion of 2010.
+In 2005, California joined Mega Millions, becoming the last addition before the cross-sell expansion of 2010.

-In 2005, Mega Millions was the target of a mailing scam.
-Letters bearing the Mega Millions logo were used in lottery scams to trick people into providing personal financial information by cashing bogus checks.
+In 2005, Mega Millions was the target of a mailing scam where scammers used the logo to trick people into providing personal financial information by cashing bogus checks.

 July 1, 2006: New Jersey Lottery Shutdown

 On March 6, 2007, the Mega Millions jackpot reached $390 million, which was then the third-largest jackpot in U.S. history.
-The jackpot was shared by two tickets.
+The jackpot was shared by two tickets, and both winners chose the cash option, with each share $116,557,083 before tax.

-In 2007, a $31 million Mega Millions prize went unclaimed in New York.
-Additionally, several $250,000 prizes went unclaimed in Michigan for 2007 drawings.
+In 2007, a $31 million Mega Millions prize went unclaimed in New York, along with several $250,000 prizes unclaimed in Michigan.

 On October 13, 2009, the Mega Millions consortium and Multi-State Lottery Association (MUSL) reached an agreement in principle to cross-sell Mega Millions and Powerball in American lottery jurisdictions.